TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 The `sql_svc` directory is empty.

-But there are many other users in the system:
+However, there is one more user profile on the system: `Ryan.Cooper`

 <br />